Advanced Particle Technology Laboratory – APTLab

 - characterization of particulate solids (size, shape, wettability, flowability)

-- multiphase phenomena (gas-solid flows, rheology of wet granular materials, drying of solids)
+- multiphase phenomena (gas-solid flows, rheology of wet granular materials and drying of solids)

 - wetting and re-dispersion of dehydrated food powders (soups and beverages reconstitution from dry powders)